servalproject/serval-dna/doc/Development.md

 M4][] to convert the [configure.ac](../configure.ac) file into the `./configure` script.

-Internally, [autoconf][] generates the `aclocal.m4` file by invoking the [aclocal][] utility.
-Used without arguments, [aclocal][] may emit some warning messages that look like this:
+When invoked without arguments, all [autoreconf][] versions up to 2.69 will emit warning messages like this:

     $ cd serval-dna
     $ aclocal
-    configure.ac:18: warning: Unsupported attribute section, the test may fail ../../lib/autoconf/lang.m4:224: AC_LANG_SOURCE is expanded from...
+    configure.ac:19: warning: Unsupported attribute section, the test may fail ../../lib/autoconf/lang.m4:224: AC_LANG_SOURCE is expanded from...
     ../../lib/autoconf/lang.m4:241: AC_LANG_PROGRAM is expanded from...
     ../../lib/autoconf/lang.m4:193: AC_LANG_CONFTEST is expanded from...